-Over recent years, more and more sport associations adapted their rule books to broaden the appeal of competitions or to provide match officials new tools to apply and enforce rules.
-Especially the use of Technological Officiating Aids experienced a massive increase.
-All those interventions create the need for evaluations regarding two overarching questions: Before an intervention is introduced, one needs to assess its necessity - after the introduction, the focus is on investigating the effects of an intervention.
+The video assistant referee in football (VAR), automatic line-calling in tennis or revised regulations regarding headers in youth football – more and more sport associations adapt their rule books to broaden the appeal of competitions, increase player’s safety or to equip match officials with new tools to apply and enforce rules.
+All those interventions create the need for evaluations regarding two overarching questions: Before an intervention is introduced, one needs to assess its necessity.
+After the introduction, the focus is on investigating the effects of an intervention.
 Sport associations currently underestimate the multi-dimensional nature of a comprehensive evaluation process.

 The introduction of the VAR in football exemplifies the lack of comprehensive evaluations of those interventions.
 Applying sentiment analysis to more than half a million of tweets, the chair could show that the VAR is affecting predominantly negative emotions by spectators, despite its positive influence on the overall decision accuracy.
 Further, associations tend to neglect interdependencies with other Technological Officiating Aids.
 Already in 2015, Kolbinger et al. raised concerns regarding the cost-benefit ratio of goal line technology and pointed out that the benefit will further shrink after the introduction of a video replay review system.